Speakers & Presenters

 Astronomy Volunteers in the Park

 Integral members of Acadia National Park’s education team, these amateur astronomers volunteer their time to share their vast knowledge of astronomy.
-This year’s team of Astro VIP’s includes Jan Hoey, Richard Luecke, Bob Reichman, and Jon Thomas.
+This year’s team of Astro VIP’s includes Jan Hoey, Richard Luecke, and Bob Reichman.